I. Stephanie Boyce: Membership

+Boyce is the recipient of a number of awards.
+In 2020 she was voted onto the "Governance Hot 100 – Board Influencer" list.

-In 2022, she received honorary doctorates of law from Keele University and the University of East London, as well as an Alumna of the Year award from King's College London.
-That year, she also received the High Sheriff of Buckinghamshire for her leadership of the legal profession during the COVID-19 pandemic and for services to equality, diversity and inclusion.
+In 2022, she received honorary doctorates of law from Keele University and the University of East London, as well as a Distinguished Alumna of the Year award from King's College London.
+That year, she also received the High Sheriff of Buckinghamshire Award for her leadership of the legal profession during the COVID-19 pandemic and for services to equality, diversity and inclusion.